nickolay-kondratyev/glassthought-sandbox/README.md

    - Check that Docker Compose can support the compose file version used (3.8)
    - Check that your SSH key exists
    - Build and start the Jenkins container
+   - Wait for Jenkins to be fully started and ready to use

    By default, the script will use your SSH key at `~/.ssh/id_rsa`.
 If your SSH key is in a different location, you can specify it:
    ```bash